Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Proofs and Derivations

 \subsection{Proof to the Forward KL Loss~\Cref{eq:fkl_loss}}

 \begin{proof} Denoting the forward KL:

-where the first equality is the KL divergence definition, the third equality come from the definition of entropy $\gH$ and the definition of the MD policy in \cref{eq:opt_pi}, the inequality comes from the ELBO inequality w.r.t $\log\pi_\theta(\textbf{a} |s)$ of the discrete diffusion policy and from the fact that entropy is has a non-negative value. \end{proof}
+where the first equality is the KL divergence definition, the third equality comes from the definition of entropy $\gH$ and the definition of the MD policy in \cref{eq:opt_pi}, and the inequality comes from the ELBO inequality w.r.t.\ $\log\pi_\theta(\textbf{a} |s)$ of the discrete diffusion policy and from the fact that entropy is non-negative. \end{proof}